Skip to content

 cinch auth status

-Remove stored credentials locally and revoke the device on the relay.
+Remove stored credentials locally and revoke this device on the relay.

 Terminal window